Ballan wrasse: Human usage

-Fishery and Sport
+Fishery and sport

 This species is popular as a food fish in the Orkney Islands off the north-eastern coast of Scotland, and in Galway, a county in the west of Ireland.
 However, it is not highly regarded as a food fish in much of the UK and Ireland.
 In recent years, it has become a popular catch-and-release target for sport fishermen using light fishing tackle, particularly those employing soft plastic lures.

 Aquaculture

 This fish is one of 5 key species used as cleaner fish to remove sea lice from Norwegian and Scottish farmed salmon, with 3,317,000 fish used in Atlantic salmon and rainbow trout sea pens in 2020 in Norway alone.
-Along with lumpfish, this species is farmed for this purpose.
+Along with lumpfish, this species is farmed for this purpose as there were concerns regarding overharvest of wild populations.

 As with many farmed marine species, commercial larval rearing utilises live prey before transitioning to dry feeds after metamorphosis is complete.
 The majority of the industry currently uses enriched rotifers and Artemia, but copepod nauplii (Acartia tonsa) and barnacle nauplii (Semibalanus balanoides) are becoming more common as alternatives.

 This species can also be found in the aquarium trade.